juergenfurrer/newt4news-typo3-ext/Documentation/Configuration/AddEndpoints/Index.rst

 If you fill in the Page UID, the records created with Newt will be stored on this page.

-Add at least the one Method
+Add at least one Method

 If you use CRUD and use image/file upload, please add the :code:`READ` method!